Katie MacAlister

 Even an ancient dragon can learn how to multitask…

 Ysolde de Bouchier is a woman beset with trials.
 The dragon part of her buried deep for centuries is still making itself known, but in ways that just don’t make sense.
-She’s continuing to have visions, but now they involve events she wasn’t present to witness.
+The First Dragon continues to send her visions, but now they involve events she wasn’t present to witness.

 No one told Ysolde that dragon love would be so hard…